MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 # Query folding examples

 This article provides some example scenarios for each of the three possible outcomes for query folding.
-It also includes some suggestions on how to get the most out of the query folding mechanism, and the affect that it can have in your queries.
+It also includes some suggestions on how to get the most out of the query folding mechanism, and the effect that it can have in your queries.

 ## The scenario